 Prioritize your finances, social, and work life - In doing so you create a plan.
 This will be the hardest thing to overcome because it takes disciple.
 First, you need to make money to save money.
 Regardless if your wages are not the best, find another source of income.
 Whether it’s a side job, selling your belongings, or advertising any service or speciality you may have.
 Just do it to make some extra cabbage.
 Next, list what are necessities and luxuries.
 This will help you out the most, it will help you consolidate expenditures, bills, and debt.
 Lastly, embrace not going out.
 Look at it as a return on investment when you do so in a different city or country.

 Start small with weekend trips.
 If money and work life are still a problem, view Friday and the weekend as an opportunity to explore your surrounding environments and go from there.
 Depending on what coast you live on or if you are stuck in the middle, take the North by South approach.
-Travelling is not all about getting different stamps in your passport or going long distances.
+Travelling is not about getting a lot of stamps in your passport.
 It’s about not being stuck at home.

 Utilize Travel Hacks.
 Travel hacks are shortcuts for traveling smarter.
 These range from credit reward cards to booking sites like Skyscanner and Kayak.
 If you treat credit cards as if they were a debit card, in return you can accumulate free hotel nights, airline miles, and statement credit.
 Visit NerdWallet, they have a perfect breakdown of what perks and incentives you will receive after you reach their minimum spending.
 Sometimes it’s direct cash or points, but it’s currency either way, currency for your trip.
-Also, visit either one of these booking sites above.
-Their deals page is great and aggregates flexed-fares bringing you the cheapest results.
+Also, the booking sites above have a deals page that is great for flexed-fares.
 Just book on Tuesday, it really makes a difference.

-Utilize vacation time around or away from holiday seasons.
+Utilize vacation time around or away from holidays.
 Face it, holidays are the worst time to travel.
 Maybe they are your only option, so double down on the time you take.
 Incorporate those holidays with time-off.
 Just brace yourself for surged pricing on airfare and hotels.
 If you are flexible with vacation, travel during non-holiday seasons.
-Anything from March to May and September to October will get you a bargain for traveling abroad.
+Anything from March to May and September to October will get you a bargain for international travel.